CCMS-UCSD/GNPSDocumentation/docs/metaboscapeexportforgnps/MetaboScapeexportforGNPSSiriusmodule.md

 Figure X. Results of Sirius annotations

 7. Export Sirius results for the GNPS-Trinity workflow wait for the computation to finish before):
-    a.
-Click on Export results.
+    1. Click on Export results.
-        i.
-Set Export as single file.
+        1. Set Export as single file.
-        ii.
-Indicate the name of the export file. iii.
-Export the file.
+        2. Indicate the name of the export file.
+        3. Export the file.
-    b.
-Again, click on Export results.
+    2. Again, click on Export results.
-        i.
-Set Export as multiple file.
+        1. Set Export as multiple file.
-        ii.
-Tick CSI:FingerID results.
+        2. Tick CSI:FingerID results.
-        iii.
-Indicate the name of export folder. iv.
-Export the files.
+        3. Indicate the name of export folder.
+        4. Export the files.

 8. Sirius results can be mapped on the GNPS molecular networks using the GNPS-Trinity workflow.
 See https://github.com/DorresteinLaboratory/GNPS-Trinity for more details.